Updated: Jan 9

 Mushrooms - If you do use plastic bags....be warned, that's the worst way you could store mushrooms.
 They produce their own fluid, so putting them in their own little greenhouse plastic bag will make them slimy.
 These should be kept in a paper bag or cotton bag in the fridge (not the crisper drawer!) to stop them from drying out.

 Celery & asparagus - Store in a glass of water stood upright if you have the space.
 If not, chop the stalks and place them into a container or glass jar, then cover with water to keep them fresh and crunchy.

 Carrots - Chop this up into long thinnish slices and store it in a jar of water to keep it hydrated and crunchy!
 Did you know, if you have a limp carrot, it's not off, it's just thirsty?
 Before you throw it away follow the same method mentioned here, leave it for 24 hours in the water-filled jar, and you'll be surprised to find a fresh, crunchy carrot brought back to life!

 Cucumber - Slice into thin sticks (think hummus dipping sized), store in a jar with water and close the lid to make your cucumbers last.

 Here are three bonus tips to reduce your household food waste:

 Buy loose vegetables and fruit and only buy the amount you need.
 This helps reduce the volume of food wasted and the amount of plastic waste you bring home.

-If you do end up with extra that you won't use......try making your own pickles, or do a really basic pickle in white vingegar (I love this for left over cabbage!)
+If you do end up with extra that you won't use......try making your own pickles, or do a really basic pickle in white vinegar (I love this for leftover cabbage!)